todordev/CrowdFundingPayment-PayPalExpress/README.md

-CrowdFunding Payment - PayPal Express
+Crowdfunding Payment - PayPal Express
 ==========================
-( Version 1.4 )
+( Version 2.0 )
 - - -

-This is a payment plugin for CrowdFunding platform, which provides an ability to make payments via PayPal Express.
+This is a payment plugin for Crowdfunding platform, which provides an ability to make payments via PayPal Express.

 Changelog
 ---------